 It is a known fact that aluminium windows came before upvc windows and at the time these windows were invariably silver anodised, in a hardwood subframe and either single or double glazed.
 They were also externally beaded aluminium windows.

 The very first upvc windows that came on the market had two common features:

 1. They were a copy of an aluminium window in their design.

 2. They were externally beaded windows.

-It was only when the weakness of the plastic bead was evident did the pvc industry revert to internally beaded.
-Separate posts on this internally versus externally beaded windows explain more.
+It was only when the weakness of the plastic glazing bead was evident did the pvc industry revert to internally beaded.
+Separate articles on internally versus externally beaded windows explain more.
 Further information on the security aspects of beaded windows is also available.
 However be assured that an externally beaded aluminium windows is not less secure than an internally beaded one.